Yoast/wordpress-seo/readme.txt

 	* Improves the configuration wizard with clear information about the configuration.
 	* Adds the ability to mark posts as cornerstone content.

+* Bugfixes
+	* Fixes an issue in combination with WooCommerce 3.0 where the plugins would load incompatible select2 versions.

 = 4.5.0 =

 Release Date: March 21st, 2017